Download this document

 - When you receive your notice, study it carefully.
 It lists your land classification, property value, exemptions and net taxable value.
 If you find an error or have questions on your assessment, contact the Real Property Assessment Division.

 - Should you want to appeal, you will find the process is quite simple and requires no legal counsel.
 Appeals are heard by a five-member Board of Review composed of property owners like yourself.
 The taxpayer is asked to state his case and then the appraiser explains how the assessment was determined.
-There is a $25.00 fee to appeal for owner occupants and $75.00 for all other property owners.
+There is a $75.00 fee to appeal for all types of properties.

 - Property owners may also appeal directly to the Tax Appeal Court, which could require legal assistance if you choose not to follow the small claims procedure or file your appeal with the Board of Review.
 An appraiser will be happy to explain the appeal process and your rights under the law.